How Can Organizations and Leaders Harness the Power of Dialogue?

-Dr. Ada Gonzalez is an executive coach, facilitator, and a consultant in organizational development.
+Dr. Ada Gonzalez is an executive coach, facilitator, and consultant in organizational development.
 She translates theory and research findings into practice in day-to-day activities, supporting business strategy and results.
 In addition to undergraduate and graduate work at Andrews University in Michigan, she earned her Ph.D. at the Union Institute and University on Organizational Behavior, with an emphasis on leadership, dialogue, and change.
-She is currently working as an adjunct professor for the University of Delaware.
+She is currently working as an adjunct professor at the University of Delaware.

 THE INTERVIEW: PART ONE